cfpb/design-system/docs/pages/iconography.md

   ##### Inline SVG background

   In some cases we embed an SVG as a background image.
 To accomplish this, a custom less plugin is used to inject the SVG icon source file inline into the CSS `background-image` property.
 This is exposed via a mixin, `.u-svg-inline-bg( @name )`, where `@name` is the SVG icon canonical name.
+related_items: >-
+  #### Download icon font

+  Our full icon set is available for desktop use as an icon font (.ttf).
+It can be accessed through programs like Illustrator and InDesign via the glyph panel.

+  #### Download vector files

+  Each of our icons is available for download as a vector (.svg) on The Noun Project, a platform that collects and catalogs icons that are created and uploaded by graphic designers from around the world.
+[View on Noun Project](http://thenounproject.com/cfpb_minicons/)
+secondary_section: Brand guidelines
 ---